seL4/sel4-tutorials/tutorials/dynamic-1/dynamic-1.md

 ### Initialise an allocator

-In seL4, memory management is delegated in large part to userspace, and each process manages its own page faults with a custom pager.
+In seL4, memory management is delegated in large part to userspace, and each thread manages its own page faults with a custom pager.
 Without the use of the `allocman` library and the `VKA` library, you would have to manually allocate a frame, then map the frame into a page-table, before you could use new memory in your address space.
 In this tutorial you